glebis/glebkalinin.de/pages/consulting.md

    I use frameworks like Double Diamond, Business Model Canvas, Design Thinking, Design Your Life, Values Compass and other tools, as well as mindfunless and embodiment inspired practices.

+   My distributed team can help you quickly build AI prototypes of products and services for quick validation.

 2. **Creative Workshop Facilitation**
    Design and lead engaging workshops that foster creativity, encourage out-of-the-box thinking, and help teams generate fresh ideas and approaches.
 These tailored sessions are perfect for brainstorming, problem-solving, and cultivating a culture of innovation within your organization.